|Domestic Abuse Forum | text version | sitemap | log in|

 What is the Orkney Domestic Abuse Forum?

-The Orkney Domestic Abuse Forum (DAF) is a partnership organisation that works to reduce and prevent incidents of domestic abuse in Orkney.
+The Orkney Domestic Abuse Forum (incorporating the Violence Against Women partnership), known as DAF, is a partnership organisation that works to reduce and prevent incidents of domestic abuse in Orkney.

 Through effective co-operation between private, public and third sector organisations, it strives to ensure the provision of high quality, appropriate services to those experiencing, affected y or at risk of suffering domestic abuse.